Want to make a difference and help with the COVID-19 pandemic response?Apply to Become a COVID-19 Laboratory Associate

 COVID-19 Laboratory Associate Program Specifics

-The program is a temporary (up to 8 months), full-time working appointment for bachelor-, master- and doctoral-level scientists.
+The program is a temporary (through June 2021, with possible extension through June 2022), full-time working appointment for bachelor-, master- and doctoral-level scientists.
 Associates are placed in US local, state, and territorial public health laboratories to assist with the COVID-19 pandemic response.
 Appropriate training is provided as needed.
 Once in their host laboratories, associates are supervised by laboratory personnel and work on projects proposed by the host laboratory.
 In addition to laboratory-specific work, associates participate in distance-based training and learning activities to achieve proficiency in select public health laboratory